 7. Snow Play Around Frazier Park/Mount Pinos Area

-To get to Frazier Park take the 5 freeway north and exit the freeway following the signs that point to Frazier Park.
+Getting to Mt Pinos area, take the I 5 freeway going North, past the city of Santa Clarita and exit the freeway following the signs that point to Frazier Park.

 Follow the road and pass through the village of Frazier Park in Cuddy Valley and keep going up the hill.
 The road will become steep but keep going until you reach the end of the road at Chula Vista Campground or a bit lower at Mount Pinos Campground.
 These areas have adequate parking and have good hills for snow play.